jonathanandrewsuk/MilkPie/README.md

 A combination of open source tools setup to play nicely with each other.

 **Why is it useful? :**
-You can stop writing boilerplate, making folders and running terminal commands.
-Just make your app
+You can stop writing boilerplate, making folders and running terminal commands. <b/>Just make your app

 | Tool  | Info |
 | ------------- | ------------- |